 "Greet Priscilla and Aquila, my fellow workers in Christ Jesus." "... greet the Believers assembled in their house."
 Romans 16'3,5.

 The first time the Lord used a house for His work was to do with the first members of the Body of Christ.

-It was on the Day of Pentecost when the Holy Spirit filled "all the house where they were sitting," Acts 2'2.
+On the Day of Pentecost the Holy Spirit filled "all the house where they were sitting," Acts 2'2.

-In doing this, God was showing that He had turned His back on the Old Testament Jerusalem-based, Temple-centred Judaism.
+In doing this, God showed that He had turned away from the Old Testament Jerusalem-based, Temple-centred Judaism.

-From then on those who were being "... called into the fellowship of His Son" (1 Corinthians 1'9) continued the pattern:
+From then on those who were being "called into the fellowship of His Son" (1 Corinthians 1'9) started to develop a pattern: